damirkusar/leptir-seed/README.md

 Leptir means in croatian language Butterfly.

-`AngularJS seed structured in modules with Gulp, Browserify, Angular-UI, Bootstrap, SCSS, Karma & Jasmine & out of the box.`
+`AngularJS seed structured in modules with Gulp, Browserify, Angular-UI, Angular-Translate, Bootstrap, SCSS, Karma & Jasmine & out of the box.`

 I started this project because I wanted to create my own AngularJS seed which fits my needs.
 I hope, that it will serve yours too.